nirajankeybridge/faqs/what-do-i-do-if-i-am-experiencing-interference-for-my-licensed-and-registered-operation.md

 > 1. Retain logs of WSD queries and responses for sixty \(60\) days to allow for audits in the case of interference reports.
 This information shall be provided to Industry Canada following a formal request by the Department; and
 > 2. Be capable of indicating, upon request by Industry Canada, that no channels are available when queried by a specific WSD or mode of WSDs.
 This capability is to be implemented such that a mode of a WSD, or all WSDs, can also be denied to channels on the basis of a geographic area defined by a point and radius, or by a quadrilateral defined by straight lines connecting four geographic points.

+However, on-the-ground enforcement is out of scope for WSDBA.